Being a physiotherapist for almost a decade has taught me tons of dexterity when it comes to the intricacies of human anatomy.

 3. Lack Of Exercise

-Skipping on core strengthening exercises and daily jogging virtually corrodes your muscle and renders your body fragile.
+Skipping on core strengthening exercises and daily jogging virtually corrodes your muscles and renders your body fragile.
 Make sure you exercise every other day and perform as many cardio sessions as possible.

 4. Dehydration